ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/2-app-scaffolding.md

 Upon first installation, open Android Studio and proceed with the default or recommended settings.
 Accept license agreements and let Android Studio download all the required assets.

-Before you proceed to coding, here are some **important notes** that might be helpful:
+Before you proceed to coding, here are some tips that might come handy:

+{{% notice Tip %}}
 1. To navigate to a file, simply double-tap `Shift` key and input the file name, then select the correct result using `Up` & `Down` arrow keys and then tap `Enter`.

-2. Every time after you copy-paste a code block from this learning path, make sure you import the correct classes and resolved the errors.
+2. Every time after you copy-paste a code block from this learning path, make sure you **import the correct classes** and resolved the errors.
 Refer to [this doc](https://www.jetbrains.com/help/idea/creating-and-optimizing-imports.html) to learn more.
+{{% /notice %}}

 ## Create a new Android project